sizovs/sizovs.github.io/planning.md

 {% assign year = 'now' | date: '%Y' %}
 {% assign age = year | minus: 1988 %}

+Remember that every project must keep people engaged by giving a sense of progress.
+The user must feel that he is "leveling up".

 ### ratings.io

 *92% say they trust recommendations from friends and family above all other forms of advertising.
 70% say they trust online consumer reviews, most trusted recommendation above all other forms of advertising.* [Example](http://ratingratingov.ru/metodologiya_web){: rel="nofollow" }